 Cold Reads International (CR/I) is—potentially—a world-wide pool of ordinary people (including you) whose only common bond (aside from being human) is that we like to gather in small groups to read stage plays, aloud, without rehearsing (“cold”), for no one but ourselves (no audience).
 For fun, if nothing else.
 (There’s so much else.)

-is to persuade the world that reading a play is surprisingly fun and immensely rewarding in a lot of different ways, leading them to join (or form) local groups united under CR/I to lobby for universal recognition.
+is to persuade the world that reading plays with friends is surprisingly enjoyable and immensely rewarding in a lot of different ways, leading them to join (or form) local groups united under CR/I to lobby for universal recognition.

-is a world in which most ordinary people are not only regular cold readers, but also frequent patrons of a revived and thriving theatre, live on stage—for the sake of humankind.
+is a world in which most ordinary people are not only regular cold readers, but also frequent patrons of (and participants in) a revived and thriving theatre, live on stage—for the sake of humankind.

 Our Crackpot Dream